 Design Thinking is a portfolio of my early graphic and web design work.
 It includes projects from my undergraduate courses and from the years after I graduated.
 As a collection, it represents one of my earliest attempts to articulate the idea of design and technology as forces for positive social change.

-From application development and transportation planning in central Illinois to engagement technology consulting in Seattle to GIS programming in Philadelphia, I have engaged with planning problems in a wide variety of organizations and topic areas.
+From application development and transportation planning in central Illinois to engagement technology consulting in Seattle to GIS programming in Philadelphia, I have engaged with data and technical problems in a wide variety of settings.

 Trained as a software developer, planner, data analyst and designer, I am interested in the tools and processes that support informed and effective decision-making.

-Whether writing a plan element, querying a spatial database or designing public engagement materials, I enjoy bringing together people and data to build strong communities and regions.
+Whether querying a spatial database or developing an interactive application, I enjoy bringing together data and technology to build strong communities.

 Developed tools and applications for use by staff, partners, and the public.

-Produced plans and technical studies related to transportation and land use.
+Produced plans and technical studies for transportation and land use projects.

 Want to know more about my work?
 Interested in your own project for good?
 Get in touch!